brianleroux/bots/readme.md

 ```
 ---
-### Postels Law: maybe not such a good idea 🤔
+## Postels Law: maybe not such a good idea 🤔
 - It isn't heresy to acknowledge `HTTP` is a weird protocol
 - In the example above we are validating one querystring parameter `x`... just imagine a big payload! 😮
+- Worse still, Error but it still needs manual serialization (and you lose the stack trace)
+- The latter part of this vanilla code uses the funky AWS context object
 ```

-Worse still, writing a good program we want to use JavaScript's builtin Error but it still needs manual serialization (and you lose the stack trace).
-The latter part of this vanilla code uses the funky AWS context object.